zackpudil/TheNagApp/Readme.md

 npx expo start
 ```
 use `?` while in shell to learn how to get the app on your emulator or phone.

+Changes to anything in `app` should automatically update to phone/emulator.